-Random forest: definition, deep functioning, and Python code
+Random forest: structure, training and Python code

-What a random forest is
+What is a random forest?

 • n_estimators: the number of trees in the forest.